masjadaan/TechSecurityArticles/NetworkProtocols/CANBus/FrameSpoofing/SpoofingCANFrames.md

 To observe this attack in action, we need some hardware.
 In my personal CAN lab, I use the CANPico boards developed by Canis Labs.
 In the next section, I will explain step-by-step how to set up your CAN lab.

-The CANHack toolkit examines the CAN ID and prepares the spoofed frame, ready to be introduced into arbitration as soon as the original frame is transmitted.
-The effectiveness of the spoofing attack is determined by the duration the original data remains in the global variables before being overwritten.

 ## Lab Setup

 ### 1. CANPico Board